KelvinTegelaar/CIPP/docs/user/gettingstarted/postinstall/index.md

 **This service account should be a Global Admin (in your tenant) and given Admin Agent permissions in partner Center.
 This account must have MFA enforced**.
 :::

+## Performance optimisations (v2.8.0 and up)

+Please change these settings to see a substantial performance increase:

+1. Go to your function app
+2. Select "Configuration"
+3. Select "Function runtime settings" and set "Runtime Version" to "~4"
+4. Select "General settings" and set "PowerShell Core Version" to "PowerShell 7.2"

 ## It's Not Working

 If you have waited for at least 30 minutes and things are still not working restart the Function App (**Azure Portal > CIPP Resource Group > Function App > Overview > Restart**).
 This solves 99.9% of all issues.
 Turn it off, turn it on again.